Konard/PegasusExample/README.md

 # Pegasus Example

-Master branch contains proof of concept example.
+Master branch contains proof of concept example of using Pegasus PEG generator configured as a MSBuild Task.

 If you require all in code dynamic compilation, here an example at [dynamic-compile branch](https://github.com/Konard/PegasusExample/tree/dynamic-compile)